QUICK GUIDE TO WHAT’S AROUND OUR REGION

 Visitor/tourist information: www.wairarapanz.com / 06 370 0900 / email@example.com

-EKETAHUNA is the nearest town to NZPS, about 10-minute drive away, offering several small shops, a cafe or two, a museum, second-hand shops, souvenir shop/information centre, a library (with faster Internet) and cash-out services, an old church, an access radio station, and art galleries.
+EKETAHUNA offers several small shops, a cafe or two, a museum, second-hand shops, souvenir shop/information centre, a library and cash-out services, an old church, an access radio station, and art galleries.

 REV Art Gallery in former church.
 Corner Haswell/Bengston.
 Mark Watson 021 146 8984